zeffo/zeffo.me/src/routes/daydreams/siren/+page.md

 ```

 In essence, `await` will suspend the execution of the currently running `awaitable` (like a coroutine) and yield control to the event loop, so that another task may take place.
 Once we've made the initial query, we get the total number of articles.
-With that information, we know how many queries we need to make; and hence there is no need to make those queries sequentially.
+With that information, we know how many queries we need to make;
+and hence there is no need to make those queries sequentially (making the nth query doesn't require us to know the result of (n-1)th query).
-Instead, we use the [`asyncio.create_task`]() method to schedule execution of the coros.
+Instead, we use the [`asyncio.create_task`](https://docs.python.org/3/library/asyncio-task.html#asyncio.create_task) method to schedule execution of the coros.
 We maintain a reference to these tasks inside the `tasks` list, which we'll pass to [`asyncio.gather`](https://docs.python.org/3/library/asyncio-task.html#asyncio.gather).
 This will block till all the tasks are done, and all our data has been received.
 Finally, we need to create the event loop and run our `main()` coro; we use the [`asyncio.run`](https://docs.python.org/3/library/asyncio-runner.html#asyncio.run) function for this.

-The async version runs

 Lets compare benchmarks: